Community and Culture at Roxbury Latin

 John Semper ‘70, screenwriter and animation artist

-Alex Myers, transgender educator and author
+Alex Myers, author and transgender advocate

 Vanessa Calderon-Rosado, CEO of IBA-Inquilinos Boricuas en Accion